chocotov1/FastledLantern/README.md

 Power to the ledstrip is controlled through a PNP transistor controlled by the microcontroller.
 This was done to reduce the power consumption during sleep.

-A piezo disc with parallel resistor is used as a impact detector: It is used wake up the lantern from sleep mode or to cycle through the pattern.
+A piezo disc with parallel resistor is used as a impact detector: It is used wake up the lantern from sleep mode or to cycle through the patterns.
 You can use a switch instead.

 # Operation of the lantern
 On startup / wake up the last used pattern will be rendered by the leds at maximum brightness.
 Every minute the brightness is reduced one step, until the brightness reaches a lower treshold.
 At that point sleep mode is entered.